stnbu/gitbored/README.md

 Known issues, limitations
 -------------------------

-* _You_ must the daemon.
+* _You_ must run the daemon.
 You may wish to use your OS's "supervisor" or similar.
-* New records are never updated, so if a commit or a repository description changes for example, you'll need to go and delete the corresponding row yourself.
+* Records are never updated, so if a commit or a repository description changes for example, you'll need to go and delete the corresponding row yourself.
 * The data stuff is not particularly efficient or smart.
 Big Data might be problematic.
 * It's not very pluggable for a "plug-in" (contributions welcome!)
 * You must set `myapp.settings.TEMPLATES['APP_DIRS']=True` or work out access to the template yourself.